 It’s a process that involves scripts and technology platforms, and it happens on just about every single page on the Internet.

 And while all companies that operate within the online advertising industry collect data, there are some companies that make a business out of collecting and selling online consumer data.
-These companies are known as data providers.
+These companies are known as data brokers (sometimes as referred to as data brokers or suppliers).

-Data providers aggregate user profiles obtained from publishers, combine, and segment them.
+Data brokers aggregate user profiles obtained from publishers, combine, and segment them.
 Additional user information can be provided on demand to programmatic ad buying platforms.

 - User segmentsAd viewability